Skip to main content

 Real Kazakh food at a real Kazakh family table is a different experience from any restaurant version.
 The hospitality, the rhythm, the conversation, that's what makes the cuisine.
 A restaurant beshbarmak is a meal.
 A family beshbarmak is an event.

 My honest take: try the food, but understand its context.
-Modern restaurants like AUYL and Tör reinterpret Kazakh cuisine in ways that solve the “monotony” criticism.
-They are doing for Kazakh food what Noma did for Nordic.
+Modern restaurants like Sandyq, AUYL, and TARY reinterpret Kazakh cuisine in ways that solve the "monotony" criticism.
+They are doing for Kazakh food what Noma did for Nordic, while NAVAT and Sakzaul keep the everyday Central Asian comfort side easy.

 What to Actually Order: A Cheat Sheet